This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

 Now that we’ve covered the lengthy history of the Washington quarter, let’s talk about the value.

-Now don’t confuse these with the bicentennials you find in your change.
+Now don’t confuse these valuable bicentennial quarters with the bicentennial coins you find in your change.
 Those are not silver clad issues.
-The silver clad issues were only made for sale, not for circulation.
+The silver clad issues were only made for sale to collectors in Mint sets and Proof sets — not for circulation.

 It’s interesting though that the “drummer boy” on the reverse was also chosen by holding a contest.
 The winning design was submitted by Jack L. Ahr.
 The dual-dated coin was struck in 1975 and 1976.

-Here’s what the bicentennial quarter looks like.
+Here’s what the bicentennial quarter for circulation looks like.

-That being said, most quarters from 1964 to 1936 are worth about $3 to $8, depending on the grade, because they are silver quarters.
+That being said, most quarters from 1964 to 1936 are worth about $3 to $8, depending on the grade — because they’re silver quarters.
 Most coin shops will only buy silver quarters of these dates for about $2.25 each.

-1950 S/D – S mint mark stamped over D mint mark $150
+- 1950 S/D – S mint mark stamped over D mint mark $150

-1950 D/S – D mint mark stamped over S mint mark $135
+- 1950 D/S – D mint mark stamped over S mint mark $135

-1943 S Double Die – Front of coin looks like it was struck twice $125
+- 1943 S Double Die – Front of coin looks like it was struck twice $125

-1943 Double Die – Same as above $225
+- 1943 Double Die – Same as above $225

-1942 D Double Die – Same as above $400
+- 1942 D Double Die – Same as above $400

-1937 Double Die – Same as above $100
+- 1937 Double Die – Same as above $100

-1934 Double Die – IN GOD WE TRUST looks doubled $75 to $225.
+- 1934 Double Die – IN GOD WE TRUST looks doubled $75 to $225.

-1932 S – $185 in low grade (VG-8) to $1,500 in high grade (MS-63)
+- 1932 S – $185 in low grade (VG-8) to $1,500 in high grade (MS-63)